Macau's digital yuan plans deal fresh blow to casino junkets

 Casino revenues in the special administrative region, the only place in China where gambling is legal, have been in free fall for over a year due to coronavirus restrictions.
 Revenues are down around 60% from 2019.

-Robert Goldstein, chairman of Las Vegas Sands and Macau’s Sands China welcomed the e-CNY prospects.
+Robert Goldstein, chairman of Las Vegas Sands (LVS.N) and Macau's Sands China (1928.HK) welcomed the e-CNY prospects.

 "It may be a very positive thing for the Macau market as it becomes...more integrated into China and more consumer-friendly," he told an analyst call on Thursday.